 Victoria tent city faces legal showdown

-Residents at the homeless camp, also known as InTent City, held a block party at the camp in Victoria, B.C., Thursday, February 25, 2016 with supporters coming over from Vancouver and Abbotsford during the planned soft eviction day.
-(Chad Hippolito/THE CANADIAN PRESS)
+Residents at the homeless camp, also known as InTent City, held a block party at the camp in Victoria, B.C. on Thursday, Feb.
+25, 2016.
+(Chad Hippolito / THE CANADIAN PRESS)

 Dirk Meissner, The Canadian Press